 In this unit students explore the power of experiments in developing models and theories.
 They investigate a variety of phenomena by making their own observations and generating questions, which in turn lead to experiments.
-In the core component of this unit students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary.
+Students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary and apply these concepts to a chosen case study of motion.

-Unit 3: How do fields explain motions and electricity?
+Unit 3: How do fields explain motion and electricity?